about Research and Scholarship

 We are committed to maintaining the University’s ethical, legal and professional obligations in respect of integrity, research, and scholarship in accordance with the Concordat to Support Research Integrity.

-Ethics approvals are overseen by the University Ethics Committee.
+Ethics approvals are overseen by the University Research Proposals and Ethics Committee.

 All forms and related documents are available on our policies webpage under “Research”.
 These policies are kept under periodic review.

-A range of support is available to both our staff and students in relation to research and scholarship, including training through Academic Enhancement and Study Skills, mentoring and publishing guidance, our community of practice groups, and funding and development opportunities through the Academic Enhancement team.
+A range of support is available to both our colleagues and students in relation to research and scholarship, including training through Academic Development and Study Skills, mentoring and publishing guidance, our community of practice groups, and funding and development opportunities through the Academic Development and Research team.

-Our research is supported through the collections and support offered by our Library Service.
+Our research is also supported through the collections and support offered by our Library and Learning Skills (LLS) team.

-From the library website, staff and students can:
+From the LLS website, staff and students can:

-• Access online collections and discover materials relevant to business, criminology, education, law, policing and psychology research
+- Access online collections and discover materials relevant to business, computer science, criminology, education, law, policing and psychology research

 Seminar recordings